fracassetti-stf/DSSSDTest/Pictures/README.md

 ### ResolutionAll2D
 Resolution of all-detecotors of all-strips. x-axis is the strip number, y-axis is the detector number, z-axis the resolution in a color-scale.
-Notice that the detector numer is divided in two the lower cells refer to back strips, the upper ones to front strips.
+Notice that every detector number is associated with two rows: the lower cells refer to back strips, the upper ones to front strips.
 For example the cells centered at y=1.25 are front strips of Det.1, while the cells centered at y=0.75 are back strips of the same detecor.

 ### SpatialResolution